 Ozu’s film, fittingly, doesn’t rebel against society or conform to it, but silently acknowledges its existence.
 Ambidextrously, Ozu both accepts the presence of social codes as the building blocks that allow for the bending of rituals in the first place, while also rejecting their total and complete supremacy over a woman, or people, who refuse to let the spaces and mindsets they occupy dominate their lives.
 Still, Ozu’s famous pillow shots, injections of usually static, seemingly permanent, harmonious nature, outside space, or, most famously markers of culture and tradition long-held such as a vase, all temporally pause the frame, always remarking on the persistence of time and structure even despite the silent upheaval at play in the character’s lives.

-Or, perhaps, Ozu ‘s mordant finale suggests, the structure was fallacious to begin with.
+Of course, as Ozu suggests, real balance is balance achieved.
+And it isn’t easy, or even necessarily real.
 While the introductory portions of Late Spring are arrant in their commitment to symmetry, poise, and balance, the tremulous middle passage boldly disrupts, if not tarnishes, the quiet order of those moments.
 Harmonious pairings are replaced with restive contrasts and lone individuals walking away from one another, and images of people arriving are besieged with more ubiquitous shots of people walking away from each other.
-The apotheosis of the film, however, a late blooming trip to Kyoto, re-entrenches the symmetry as a nominal visage of rediscovered sanity and order.
+The apotheosis of the film, however, a late-blooming trip to Kyoto, re-entrenches the symmetry as a nominal visage of rediscovered sanity and order.
 Yet the duplicitous Ozu engenders an unease when, for instance, the daughter – now paired with her father again – speaks to him without knowing he is really asleep, not listening; the pairing, the balance, is merely a guise here.
 Shots of singularity inject themselves into this pas de deux, as balance and togetherness – ostensibly restored – are secretly threatened before our very eyes.
 Ozu sees balance in the world, but he doesn’t commit to it in an overweening way; there’s nothing sacrosanct about symmetry for him.
 Instead, he hints, the very order he builds his film out of belies a quietly festering discontent all along.

 Endlessly reread, the central misunderstanding of Ozu’s cinema is not found in any particular claim, but in the idea that one can claim, or the misunderstanding that specific claims can totalize and control Ozu’s cinema at all.
 Scholars have pontificated on the nature of space and place in Ozu, whether the flow of images reflects endless cycles or disruptive critique of those cycles, whether Ozu sympathizes with clarity and tradition or laments society’s subsistence under those traditions.
 The problem, in essence, is the assumption that Ozu’s film must reflect a “closed thesis” on the nature of life, rather than simply providing a filmic tapestry or dialect within which we confront life.
 In Ozu’s view, life is a balancing act between mutable fluctuation and pillar-like consistency, rather than a particular argument about the nature of which of those sides ought to win out.
 Indeed, the pause shots of vases, train platforms, and wind-stricken trees don’t have to serve a high-minded, metaphorical, specifically argumentative purpose; instead, their effect is more experiential imaginative, and direct, pausing the film and rejecting the Western impulse of future-oriented point-to-point storytelling and instead relaxing, asking us to mentally attune to the moment and to live by and acknowledge the present around us rather than thinking of what will conspire two scenes from now.

 So yes, as a visual encapsulation of humankind, a cinema of experiential life in all of its fragments, Ozu’s films interrogates the trapeze act of social ritual, individualism, community, the passage of time, and desire.
 However, an answer, or the hubris to locate one, would be foolish.
-Thus the endlessly static camera, never searching or daring to connect moment to moment, but instead willfully content to sit and marinate in individual images, and thus individual breaths of life.
+Thus the endlessly static camera, willfully content to sit and marinate in individual images, and thus individual breaths of life.
 The film’s greatest hymn is simply to let us bask in the milieu of the present, freed from the mental shackles of always searching for a response and a conclusion.